shreya-200701/Heart_diseases_prediction/README.md

 ![Correlation Heatmap](heat_map.png)

-The heatmap helps identify which features have stronger positive or negative relationships with the target.
+The heatmap helps identify positive and negative relationships between the clinical features and the target variable.

 ---